Fahadkiyani/digital-blood-bank/README.md

 ## Vision
  DBB(digital blood bank) is a web application, which will be used to connect two clients to eachother e.g. if one wants to donate the blood and other needs the blood.

- DBB(digital blood bank) is an idea of keeping record of blood donners.
-The donner can use this app to store his details on his user account e.g. his name, contact, place, blood type, when he last gave the blood and is he willing to give blood again.
+ DBB(digital blood bank) is an idea of keeping record of blood donor's.
+The donor can use this app to store his details on his user account e.g. his name, contact, place, blood type, when he last gave the blood and is he willing to give blood again.

  On the other hand, a person, who needs the blood will come to our website and see the details which blood type he needs and he can contact the person.